kenyaredcross/onerc_vmms/onerc_vmms/docs/doctypes/Opportunity-Applicant.md

 # Opportunity Applicant

-The **Opportunity Applicant** is a translated and extended version of ERPNext's standard Job Applicant DocType, designed to support both employment candidates and volunteer applicants within a unified framework.
+The **Opportunity Applicant** is a translated and extended version of standard Job Applicant DocType, designed to support both employment candidates and volunteer applicants within a unified framework.
 This comprehensive system captures detailed applicant information while maintaining compatibility with the Volunteer and Member Management System (VMMS).

 ## Core Purpose